dosipod/SrWiki/Analog-Audio-Input-Options.md

 --- | ---
 ![Simple Mic Schematic](https://github.com/atuline/WLED/blob/assets/media/WLED_Simple_Mic_Wiring.png) | ![Line In Schematic](https://github.com/atuline/WLED/blob/assets/media/WLED_Line_In_Wiring.png)

-**Note:** If you are just using a single L or R channel for the line-in, disconnect the capacitor for the other channel, or the resultant sample will be significantly reduced in amplitude.
+**Note 1:** If you are just using a single L or R channel for the line-in, disconnect the capacitor for the other channel, or the resultant sample will be significantly reduced in amplitude.

+**Note 2:** Providing a 'T' connector so that you can hear the music as it goes into the circuit is highly recommended.
+In the author's case, there was considerable static when the ESP32 was powered by the computer's USB port, but was fine when the ESP32 was powered by a USB powerbank.

 ### Dual Input Wiring
 The following diagram shows one way of connecting a 3.5mm jack and an analog microphone to the ESP8266/32 while being able to change your desired input with a simple SPDT switch.